Exceptional points in a topological photonic system: Model and formulas

+The evaluation of the imaginary parts of $\omega_\pm$ are given in Figs.~\ref{fig-model}(d, g).
 When $\eta$ increases from 0 to 1, the two eigenfrequencies coalesce and the EP is achieved at $\eta=1$.
-In the region with $\eta>1$, the $\cal PT$ symmetry is spontaneously broken \cite{Alu2019Review, Ganainy2019Review}, resulting in complex eigenfrequencies.
+In the region with $\eta>1$, the $\cal PT$ symmetry is spontaneously broken \cite{Alu2019Review, Ganainy2019Review}, resulting in complex eigenfrequencies, see Figs.~\ref{fig-model}(d, g).
 The interesting connection between the Hamiltonians in Eqs.~\eqref{eq-H} and \eqref{eq-PT} could be argued as follows.
-The clockwise TWGM in the TWGC gains excitation or energy from the incident rightward-moving TES, then through backscattering transfers energy to the counter clockwise TWGM, and finally the counter clockwise TWGM losses energy by coupling with the leftward-moving TES.
-Here, the rates for gain and loss are exactly equal to each other, namely, $\varGamma$, which is attributed to the spin conservation in the coupling between the TW and TWGC and the time-reversal symmetry of the whole system.
+The clockwise TWGM in the TWGC gains excitation or energy from the incident rightward-moving TES, then transfers energy to the counter clockwise TWGM through backscattering, and finally the counter clockwise TWGM losses energy by coupling with the leftward-moving TES.
+Here, the rates for gain and loss are exactly equal to each other, namely, $\varGamma$, which is attributed to the spin conservation in the coupling between the bus TW and TWGC and the time-reversal symmetry of the whole system.
 The two modes in Eq.~\eqref{eq-PT} just correspond to the clockwise and counter clockwise TWGMs.
-Their coupling with the TESs in the TW is responsible for the emergence of the $\cal PT$ symmetric Hamiltonian in Eq.~\eqref{eq-PT}, which confirms that the transition point at $\eta=1$ is the EP in the present system.
-The EP is reflected by the coalescence of the two MTPs as $\eta$ increases from 0 to that greater than 1, see Figs.~\ref{fig-model}(b-e).
+Their coupling with the TESs in the bus TW is responsible for the emergence of the $\cal PT$ symmetric Hamiltonian in Eq.~\eqref{eq-PT}, which confirms that the transition point at $\eta=1$ is the EP in the present system.
+The EP is reflected by the coalescence of the two MTPs as $\eta$ increases from 0 to that greater than 1, see Figs.~\ref{fig-model}(b,c) and (e,f).
 Furthermore, the topology of the system would provide protection for the EP against perturbations.
 The achievement of the EP on a Hermitian topological platform could bring about convenience for optical applications.
 Next section will show a practical example for achieving the topological EP, based on ToPIs.